mnot/I-D/httpbis-alt-svc/draft.md

 ## Proposal: Alternate Services {#alternate}

-NOTE: This proposal can be incorporated into HTTP/2 directly, or it can be published as a standalone specification.
+NOTE: This section can be incorporated into HTTP/2 directly, or it can be published as a standalone specification.
 However, if {{alt-frame}} is accepted, it will need to be included or referenced from the spec, since frame type extensibility has been ruled out.